 But is COVID-19 a compensable occupational disease?

 The Ohio workers' compensation law recognizes "occupational diseases" as allowable and compensable conditions when they arise from employment activity [Ohio Revised Code 4123.01(F)].
-The legal requirement is that the occupational disease contracted through employment have characteristics and "causes" that develop from a hazard that is different in character from employment generally, and the employment creates a risk of contracting the disease in a greater degree or manner than the public in general.
+The legal requirement is that the occupational disease contracted through employment has characteristics and "causes" that develop from a hazard that is different in character from employment generally, and the employment creates a risk of contracting the disease in a greater degree or manner than the public in general.

 This legal jargon is best exemplified in jobs where occupational diseases are obvious.
 For instance: